tianyicui/gotgo/README.md

   this code.
 (And similarly for methods...)

 - Compile time penalty of templates.
 In C++, using templates means recompiling the template every time you use it.
-Using `gotit`, however, templates are separately compiled, just like any other go package.
-So a template need be compiled once by gotit, and then once for each type it is parametrized by, which is the minimal number of recompiles consistent with allowing the compiler to generate optimal code for each type.
+Using `gotgo`, however, templates are separately compiled, just like any other go package.
+So a template need be compiled once by gotgo, and then once for each type it is parametrized by, which is the minimal number of recompiles consistent with allowing the compiler to generate optimal code for each type.